 Prior to the commencement of restoration activities, many of the mitigation areas showed high levels of nonnative weed infestation.
-Maintenance in the form of nonnative weed abatement commenced immediately following the initial weed abatement effort and has been ongoing for all of Year 3.
-Nonnative plant species controlled during Year 3 included wild oat, black mustard, red brome, poison hemlock, red-stemmed filaree, foxtail barely, perennial pepperweed, and horehound.
+Maintenance in the form of nonnative weed abatement commenced immediately following the initial weed abatement effort and has been ongoing for all of Year 4.
+Nonnative plant species controlled during Year 4 included but were not limited to: wild oat, black mustard, red brome, poison hemlock, red-stemmed filaree, foxtail barely, tree tobacco, tree of heaven, perennial pepperweed, and horehound.
 Nonnative weed cover, especially perennial pepperweed, is a significant problem in portions of the mitigation areas.

 Because perennial pepperweed can produce dense colonies through seed germination and underground rhizomes (rhizomatous roots), removal of this species without the use of systemic herbicide is very difficult.
 A full list of nonnative plant species that have been detected within the mitigation areas is included in Appendix B.